-Why Motivation Fades After Six Weeks
+Why Long-Term Motivation Fades After Six Weeks

-This guide breaks down what motivation science actually says about sustaining motivation over time — and gives you a concrete system for building lasting motivation that runs on the right fuel from the start.
+This guide breaks down what motivation science actually says about sustaining motivation over time, and gives you a concrete system for building lasting motivation that runs on the right fuel from the start.

 Long-term motivation is the sustained internal drive to pursue a goal across months or years, powered primarily by identity connection, autonomy, and accumulated satisfaction rather than by initial excitement or external pressure.
 Long-term motivation differs from short-term motivation in that it requires a shift from outcome expectations to experienced rewards.